Walk Abergwyngregyn to Rowen, a walk with history.

 Walk starts at Abergwyngregyn bus stop.

 Warning… This is a serious mountain walk.
-We were blown off our feet on section 6 in November 2017.
+We were blown off our feet on section 6 in November 2017, and we still remember it.
 Turn back if in doubt.

 1. Walk up the path to the left of Aber Falls Hotel, passing old Pump House, with an interesting exhibition and free toilet.
 Go through a small metal gate.
 Cross road and glance up behind the houses to see y Mwd, an earthen mound 7.7m high with one large oak tree.
 It was possibly the base of an early Norman castle.
 Turn left at tee-junction and up the main street with Hen Felin Community Cafe on your left.
-Recommended.
+Open daily and well-recommended.

 2. Continue up main street to car park for Aber Falls.
 Ignore signs for Aber Falls.